bogadrian/gatsby-final/src/posts/immutabil-react.md

 You can pray a lot!

-No man, just wrap the component with use Memo hook.
+No man, just wrap the component with React.memo

 It will take care to not allow re-renders, but only if the props change.

-And if there is a function reference which might change also, wrap it in a use Callback!
+And if there is a function reference which might change also, wrap it in a useCallback!

 But this is a topic in itself and I will certainly write about it next, as I have to show off my React skills and challenge Dan Abramov himself!